-Net revenue, margin or earnings shortfalls or the volatility of the market generally may cause the market price of our stock to decline.
+Net revenue, margin or earnings shortfalls or the volatility of the market generally may cause the market price of the Shares to decline.

-The market price for our Shares has in the past experienced significant fluctuations and may fluctuate significantly in the future.
+The market price for our Shares has in the past experienced significant fluctuations and may do so in the future.
 A number of factors may affect the market price for our Shares, including:

-- shortfalls in our revenue, margins, earnings, the number of paid Creative Cloud subscribers, Annualized Recurring Revenue, bookings within our Adobe Marketing Cloud business or other key performance metrics; - changes in estimates or recommendations by securities analysts; - the announcement of new products, product enhancements or service introductions by us or our competitors;

-- the loss of a large customer or our inability to increase sales to existing customers or attract new customers: - variations in our or our competitors' results of operations, changes in the competitive landscape generally and developments in our industry; and - unusual events such as significant acquisitions, divestitures, litigation, general socio-economic, regulatory, political or market conditions and other factors, including factors unrelated to our operating performance.
+- shortfalls in our revenue, margins, earnings, the number of paid Creative Cloud and Document Cloud subscribers, Annualized Recurring Revenue, bookings within our Adobe Marketing Cloud business or other key performance metrics; - changes in estimates or recommendations by securities analysts; - · whether our results meet analysts' expectations; - compression or expansion of multiples used by investors and analysts to value high technology SaaS companies; - the announcement of new products and services, product enhancements or service introductions by us or our competitors; - the loss of large customers or our inability to increase sales to existing customers, retain customers or attract new customers; - variations in our or our competitors' results of operations, changes in the competitive landscape generally and developments in our industry; and - unusual events such as significant acquisitions, divestitures, litigation, general socio-economic, regulatory, political or market conditions and other factors, including factors unrelated to our operating performance.